Thanks for a great season! We will reopen May 24, 2024.

-Minnow Pond Trail is generally open daily, July 1 – September 13, depending on weather, trail conditions, and events.
+Minnow Pond Trail is generally open daily, July 1 – August 31, depending on weather, trail conditions, and events.
 The trail and boathouse may close without notice.
-Please call ahead to plan your visit (518) 352-7311.

 A short hike from the center of campus – take an easy ¾-mile walk and discover “a gem in the wilderness” – Minnow Pond.
 A trail to Minnow Pond dates back to this site’s early settlement history and was admired by Miles Merwin, the original builder and owner of the Blue Mountain House (1874-1953).
-Suitable for the whole family, the trail is open daily from July to September, depending on weather, trail conditions, and special events.
+Suitable for the whole family, the trail is open daily in July and August, depending on weather, trail conditions, and special events.
 This is a natural trail; it has uneven surfaces and some short, steep rises.
 It may not be accessible for people with limited mobility.

 When walking Minnow Pond Trail, learn about the connections between land and water in the Adirondacks.
 Hunters and trappers who long ago navigated the region needed a boat that was easy to move over land and on water; thus emerged the guideboat, a unique vessel that was built specifically to meet the challenging landscape of the region.
 You’ll also learn about the people who were so moved by the recreational wonders of the Adirondacks, they committed themselves to protect the range of habitats found here.